-Transfer to Another Roth IRA.
-Transfers are not reported on Form 1099-R. Transfers may be made by a Roth IRA owner, beneficiary, or former spouse under a transfer due to a divorce.
+Transfer to Another IRA.
+Transfers are not reported on Form 1099-R. Transfers may be made by an IRA owner, beneficiary, or former spouse under a transfer due to a divorce.
 Inherited IRA assets may only be transferred to another inherited IRA, unless you are a spouse beneficiary.

-Age 591⁄2 or Older.
-If you are age 591⁄2 or older, withdrawals are reported on Form 1099-R using code T, unless they are qualified withdrawals.
+Normal Withdrawal (Age 591⁄2 or older).
+If you are age 591⁄2 or older, withdrawals (including required minimum distributions) are reported on Form 1099-R using code 7.

-Under Age 59%.
-If you are under age 59%, withdrawals for any reason not listed below are reported on Form 1099-R using code J.
+Early Withdrawal (Under age 59%).
+If you are under age 59%, withdrawals for any reason not listed below are reported on Form 1099-R using code 1.

 - Disability.
-If you are under age 591⁄2 and disabled, withdrawals are reported on Form 1099-R using code T, unless they are qualified withdrawals. - IRS Levy or Substantially Equal Periodic Payments.
-If you are under age 591⁄2, withdrawals due to IRS levy or substantially equal periodic payments are reported on Form 1099-R using code 2.
+If you are under age 591⁄2 and disabled, withdrawals are reported on Form 1099-R using code 3. - Direct Conversion to a Roth IRA, Substantially Equal Periodic Payments, or IRS Levy.
+If you are under age 591⁄2, withdrawals due to direct conversions to a Roth IRA, substantially equal periodic payments, or IRS levy are reported on Form 1099-R using code 2. - SIMPLE IRA Withdrawal in the First Two Years (No IRS penalty exception).
+If you are under age 591⁄2 and less than two years have passed since the first contribution to your SIMPLE IRA, withdrawals are reported on Form 1099-R using code S.

 Death Withdrawal by a Beneficiary.
-Withdrawals by beneficiaries following the death of the original Roth IRA owner are reported on Form 1099-R using code T, unless they are qualified withdrawals.
+Withdrawals by beneficiaries following the death of the original IRA owner are reported on Form 1099-R using code 4.
+Use code G with code 4 for a surviving spouse beneficiary who elects a direct rollover to an eligible employer-sponsored retirement plan.